-Our basic principle
+Our basic principle (the 3 pillars)

 The people whose lives are directly affected by hunger and poverty are not seen as a problem – rather, they play the key role in identifying, planning and implementing sustainable solutions.
 With their creativity, skills, resources and decision-making power, they themselves develop and redesign their lives.